 - two-tiered sandpit

 Smaller accessible paths weave and explore through the playground and among shrubs, plantings and running water.
-The raised sandpit provides wheelchair access and allows the use of the water spiral and the mini sluice gate.
+The raised sandpit provides wheelchair access.

 Water play feature

-The water play feature is unique to Booran Reserve and popular with young and old.
-It includes:
+The water play feature is an exciting play experience that is unique to Booran Reserve.
+It is popular with both young and old, especially on those warm Melbourne days, and includes: